NBC Sunday Night Football: Theme music

 It was announced May 7, 2013, that Carrie Underwood would take over singing the theme song.

 A new Carrie Underwood-sung theme known as "Oh, Sunday Night", which takes elements from her 2014 duet hit with Miranda Lambert, "Somethin' Bad", premiered with the opening game of the 2016 season on September 11.

-For NBC's coverage of Thursday Night Football in 2016 and 2017, A capella group Pentatonix sung the opening theme song called "Weekend Go."
+For NBC's coverage of Thursday Night Football in 2016 and 2017, A capella group Pentatonix sang the opening theme song called "Weekend Go."
 The song is a reworked version of their original song "Sing."
 NBC also used the TNF main theme music called "Can't Hold Us Down," performed by members of the Broadway orchestra for Hamilton.

 In 2018, Underwood, along with songwriters Chris DeStefano and Brett James, wrote and recorded a brand new song for SNF, called "Game On", replacing "Oh, Sunday Night," which had been the opening theme since 2016.
 In addition, Joel Beckerman, who had orchestrated the main theme since Super Bowl XLIII, reorchestrated the main theme, for the first time since Super Bowl XLVI.
+The previous orchestration of the SNF theme continues to be heard on air, mostly during in-game promotions for the game being broadcast the next week.

 Underwood faced criticism over the song, which led to her, NBC, and the NFL being sued by singer Heidi Merrill for plagiarism.

-The plagiarism lawsuit of "Game On" led to NBC bringing back "Waiting All Day for Sunday Night", which was the original opening song, until it was replaced in 2016.
+NBC followed this up by reinstating "Waiting All Day for Sunday Night" as the opening theme for the first time since 2015.
 Underwood returned, and in 2019, the open featured Joan Jett, and her band The Blackhearts.
 The open was shot inside of Mercedes-Benz Stadium, which was the first time that the SNF open was shot inside of an NFL stadium, instead of a soundstage.
+Underwood later returned to filming in soundstages in 2020 and 2021 due to the COVID-19 pandemic.
+Then from 2022 on, due to her residency, Underwood filmed the opening from the Resorts World Las Vegas Theatre.

+A similar approach to "Waiting All Day for Sunday Night" was made for NBC’s new Big Ten Saturday Night package, as rock band Fall Out Boy performed the theme song, a cover of "Here Comes Saturday Night" by Italian band Giuda.
+The instrumental version of the song is also heard during the broadcast as the main theme.

 Show opening

 The song is at the centerpiece of the opening montage, which has changed several times over the years.
-Carrie Underwood's music has always played in the background over the official welcome after the opening is completed and the teams take the field.

-Pink

-2006

 For the first season, Pink appeared to sing from the top of a skyscraper as a helicopter zoomed down on a city skyline with enlarged players Shaun Alexander, LaDainian Tomlinson and Tom Brady and the field, the results of computer-generated imagery.
 A television monitor, which resembles the monitor at Times Square leased at the time by NBC, showed game preview footage and opening credits.